jmcelroy5/Biking-Across-the-US/_posts/2014-04-07-a-beautiful-machine.md

 categories:
 ---

 Growing up in the sprawling suburbs of Houston, I hated the fact that there was no choice but to drive everywhere and spend time every day sitting in traffic.
 I hated ugly 18-lane spaghetti freeways and expansive Costco parking lots.
 I hated the fact that there were few safe places for me to play as a kid and that whenever I wanted to go somewhere my parents had to drive me.

-In college I was introducted to Houston's [Critical Mass](http://www.criticalmasshouston.com/)bike rides and quickly became fired up about the idea of biking as a form of transportation.
+In college I was introducted to Houston's [Critical Mass](http://www.criticalmasshouston.com/) bike rides and quickly became fired up about the idea of biking as a form of transportation.
 To me bicycles came to represent freedom from the trappings and social isolation of car-dependency.

 I finally had the chance to align my lifestyle with this ideal when I moved to Berkeley and found myself in a city that's dense and well-designed enough for biking to actually be a sensible transportation option.
 Now I have a more nuanced appreciation for the ease and flexibility and other benefits of biking.
 My bike commute to work gets me energized for the day, and on the way home I can stop at the store, where I bypass the parking lot and lock my bike right next to the door, and then cruise home with my panniers full of groceries.